Persona 5 Original Soundtrack Selection for the Yamaha Electone Stagea ELS-02C. The best of two worlds for me!

 It was a FB notification from Yamaha Japan.
 One that looks like, like … a Persona 5 poster!
 Surfed over to the post right away and I nearly couldn’t believe what I read.
 A selection of Persona 5 songs have been arranged and released for the Electone Stagea!

 In case this baffles, the shock is because Yamaha seldom publishes scores and registrations for video game music.
 There are Mario and Zelda albums, of course.
-Some for Final Fantasy, Dragon Quest, too.
-But beyond these, there’s rarely anything for other games over the decades.
+Some for Final Fantasy, Dragon Quest, etc, too.
+But beyond these, there’s rarely anything for games over the decades.
 I’ve long stopped keeping a lookout for video game music arranged for the Electone.

 And suddenly before me, an album for one of my favourite game series.
 With every song in it composed by my favourite video game music composer, Shoji Meguro.

 I cancelled my plans for that day.
 I headed home right away and placed an order on Amazon Japan.

 Electone Stagea Persona 5 Original Soundtrack Selection, Grade 6-5

 For fellow Electone players, this is from the “let’s play it on the Electone” (STAGEA エレクトーンで弾く) series.
 It’s not a prolific series, and personally, I never encountered anything in it that I felt I must own.
 That’s why I would have missed this release had there not been that Facebook post.

 As for the song list, it’s:

 - Wake Up, Get Up, Get Out There

 - Life Will Change